XBraid/xbraid/docs/Examples.md

 \f]
 with initial condition \f$u_1(0) = 0, u_2(0) = -1\f$ and piecewise constant control (design) variable \f$c(t)\f$.

-The example consists of three files:
+The example consists of three files, meant to indicate how one can take a time-serial implementation for an optimal control problem and create a corresponding XBraid_Adjoint implementation.
-- `examples/ex-04-serial.c` compiles into its own executable `examples/ex-04-serial` which solves the optimal control problem using time-serial forward-propagation of state variables and time-serial backward-propagation of the adjoint variables in each iteration of an outer optimization cycle.
+- `examples/ex-04-serial.c`: Compiles into its own executable `examples/ex-04-serial`, which solves the optimal control problem using time-serial forward-propagation of state variables and time-serial backward-propagation of the adjoint variables in each iteration of an outer optimization cycle.
-- `examples/ex-04.c` compiles into `ex-04` It solves the same optimization problem in time-parallel by replacing the forward- and backward-propagation of state and adjoint by the time-parallel XBraid and XBraid_Adjoint solvers.
+- `examples/ex-04.c`: Compiles into `ex-04`.
+This solves the same optimization problem in time-parallel by replacing the forward- and backward-propagation of state and adjoint by the time-parallel XBraid and XBraid_Adjoint solvers.
-- `examples/ex-04-lib.c` contains the routines that are shared by both the serial and the time-parallel implementation.
+- `examples/ex-04-lib.c`: Contains the routines that are shared by both the serial and the time-parallel implementation.
+Study this file, and discover that most of the important code setting up the user-defined data structures and wrapper routines are simply lifted from the serial simulation.

 # Running and Testing XBraid {#testingxbraid}